rodrigomacedo-sjr/calculator/docs/README.md

 The `setNumber` function is really bothering me too.
 Want to improve it later. \
 This was handled finally.
 Separeted it's logic in smaller functions, it seems more readable.

+Removed one of the small improvements as a goal.
+The current logic feels simple and clean.

 Favorite development bug: \
 ![Shows a broken calculator app, With overflowing text with lots of 'NaN's in the display.](bug.png "Favorite bug")

+# Final thoughts

+Indeed I think the process would be smoother with good tests.
+But overall was a good experience to debug and improve the code many times on diferent iterations.
+Doing on my little breaks, even without internet and totally free from AI felt really nice.

+Looking forward to the other Odin Projects to challenge me even further.